kashkambath/BerkMe/README.md

 If you want to see whether you have python3 installed, type `which python3`.

-To install the necessary requirements, run `pip3 install requirements.txt`.
+To install the necessary requirements, run `pip3 install -r requirements.txt`.

 To run BerkMe, run app.py from inside the FlaskApp folder.